The outlook for HIV has improved dramatically over the years.

 Protease inhibitors are one type of antiretroviral drug used to treat HIV.
 The goal of these drugs is to reduce the amount of HIV virus in the body (called the viral load) to levels that are undetectable.
 This slows the progression of HIV and helps treat symptoms.

 Read on to learn more about protease inhibitors, such as how they work and what their potential side effects and interactions are.

 The main purpose of HIV is to copy itself as many times as it can.
 However, HIV lacks the machinery it needs to reproduce itself.
 Instead, it injects its genetic material into immune cells in the body called CD4 cells.
 It then uses these cells as a kind of HIV virus factory.

 Protease is an enzyme in the body that’s important for HIV replication.
 Protease inhibitor drugs block the action of protease enzymes.
 This prevents protease enzymes from doing their part in allowing HIV to multiply, interrupting the HIV life cycle as a result.
 This can stop the virus from multiplying.

-Protease inhibitor drugs that are approved by the U.S. Food and Drug Administration (FDA) to treat HIV include:
+Protease inhibitor drugs that are approved by the Food and Drug Administration (FDA) to treat HIV include: